You are here

 - Maintain flexibility in how the funds are allocated over time.
 Funds may be allocated for recruitment as well as for current students.

-The one-year EA-F is designed to recruit academically strong candidates for admission into our graduate programs with a particular focus in the research areas of Sustainability and Energy.
+The one-year EA-F is designed to recruit academically strong candidates for admission into our graduate programs with a particular focus in the research areas of Sustainability.
 Funds would target recruitment of high ability students to Ohio State.

-The EA-F program provides five awards every year, each with support of up to $50,000 that would fund one student stipend (partial or full) and tuition & fee authorization.
-The Graduate School strongly encourages the colleges and the programs to provide matching funds, so that the EA-F support could be split between two or more students in that program or college (see Nomination and Eligibility).
+The EA-F program provides support for Fellowship awards every year, each that would fund one student stipend and tuition & fee authorization.
+The Graduate School strongly encourages the colleges and the programs to provide matching funds, so that the EA-F support could be split between two or more students in that program or college (see Section 3.1)

 The EA-F can be combined with the Graduate School Fellowships (UF, GE or Osmer (SROP)) to offer multi-year fellowship packages, provided the recipient satisfies the criteria required for each individual fellowship.
-Multi-year packages through Graduate School Fellowships will be restricted to a total of 3 years.
-EA-F can also be combined with College Allocated Fellowships (CAF), however, to increase the total support, in accordance with the Graduate School Fellowship guidelines (Section 14).
+Multi-year packages through Graduate School Fellowships will be restricted to a total of 3 years but EA-F can add an additional year.
+EA-F can also be combined with College Allocated Fellowships (CAF), to increase the total support, in accordance with the Graduate School Fellowship guidelines (Section 14).

 Consistent with other Graduate School Fellowships, the EA-F program will: